Skip to content

 3 Credits

-This is an introductory course in medical terminology.
-The course focuses on accurate spelling and pronunciation of terms and building knowledge of basic medical vocabulary with an emphasis on prefixes, suffixes, roots, and combining vowels.
-Anatomical, physiological, and pathological terminology are covered.
-Terminology related to the body systems is discussed.
+This introductory course in medical terminology focuses on accurate spelling and pronunciation of terms and building knowledge of basic medical vocabulary with an emphasis on prefixes, suffixes, roots, and combining vowels.
+Anatomical, physiological, and pathological terminology are covered and applied in the context of electronic health records.

 SectionDeliveryDates / Times / LocationsInstructor